ckeditor/ckeditor5/docs/builds/guides/development/dll-builds-collaboration-features.md

 # CKEditor 5 DLL builds for CKEditor 5 Collaboration Features

 <info-box>
-    This guide discusses using a DLL build together with CKEditor 5 Collaboration Features and is supplemental for the {@link builds/guides/development/dll-builds CKEditor 5 DLL builds guide}.
+    This guide discusses using a DLL build together with CKEditor 5 Collaboration Features and is supplemental to the {@link builds/guides/development/dll-builds CKEditor 5 DLL builds guide}.

-    Make sure to read the {@link builds/guides/development/dll-builds base guide} first.
+    Make sure to read the {@link builds/guides/development/dll-builds base guide} first before proceeding.
 </info-box>

 ## Anatomy of a DLL build with CKEditor 5 collaboration features